buildbot/buildbot/master/docs/developer/stats-service.rst

 Stats Service
 -------------

-.. py:class:: StatsService
+.. py:class:: buildbot.statistics.stats_service.StatsService

    An instance of this class functions as a :class:`BuildbotService`.
-   The instance of the running service is initialized in the master configuration file (see :bb:cfg:`stats-service` for more).
+   The instance of the running service is initialized in the master configuration file (see :bb:cfg:`stats-service` for more information).
    The running service is accessible everywhere in Buildbot via the :class:`BuildMaster`.
    The service is available at ``self.master.namedServices['<service-name>']``.
    It takes the following intialization arguments:

+   ``storage_backends``
-   * ``storage_backends``: A list of storage backends.
+     A list of storage backends.
 These are instance of subclasses of :class:`StatsStorageBase`.
+   ``name``
-   * ``name``: The name of this service.
+     The name of this service.
      This name can be used to access the running instance of this service using ``self.master.namedServices[name]``.

    Please see :bb:cfg:`stats-service` for examples.